BookingSync/rest-request-php/README.md

 ## Usage

     <?php
-    require_once 'RestRequest.php';
+    require_once 'class/RestRequest.php';
-    // require_once 'JSON_support.php'; // Only required if using the PHP4 version
+    // require_once 'class/JSON_support.php'; // Only required if using the PHP4 version

     $account_id = 'YOUR_ACCOUNT_ID';